Frequently Asked Questions

 Your agency needs a scanner if using OTCnet for Check Capture.
 If your Agency only uses OTCnet for Deposit Processing, a scanner is not needed.

-Agencies will incur a one-time cost associated with the initial purchase of a scanner.
-Scanners come with a one or two year warranty depending on the type of scanner.
+Agencies will incur a one-time cost associated with the initial purchase of any hardware.
 Please reach out to your Deployment Specialist to provide additional information on hardware pricing.

 Information on scanner firmware is included in the OTCnet System Requirements document.
 The document can be found on the OTCnet Getting Started page.